 How representative is this collection of stories and portraits?

-The people represented in Stories from an Aging Pandemic all volunteered to participate knowing that their faces and stories would visible online; many people living with HIV or AIDS may not feel comfortable being quite so “out” about their HIV-status for a variety of reasons, including on-going stigma related to living with the virus.
-In addition, most participants visited the Global Village community hub at a recent International AIDS Conference and therefore are either active within the HIV/AIDS community or happen to live near a conference site.
+The people represented in Stories from an Aging Pandemic all volunteered to participate knowing that their faces and stories would be visible online; many people living with HIV or AIDS may not feel comfortable being quite so “out” about their HIV-status for a variety of reasons, including on-going stigma related to living with the virus.
+In addition, most participants visited the Global Village community hub at a recent International AIDS Conference (2012, 2014, or 2016) and therefore are either active within the HIV/AIDS community or happen to live near a conference site.